-The minimum standard for successful completion of all APPEs is a grade of C. Students who earn a grade below a C in an APPE course will be put on Experiential Warning-Advanced.
+The minimum standard for successful completion of all APPEs is a grade of C. Students must have successfully completed all didactic coursework prior to starting APPEs.
+Students who earn a grade below a C in an APPE course will be put on Experiential Warning-Advanced.
 A student placed on Experiential Warning-Advanced will receive an improvement plan to complete and be required to remediate the APPE by completing a second APPE in the same category.
 The original grade (D or F) will appear on their transcript.